lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/archive/system_altix.md

 ### CPU

-The current SGI Altix is based on the dual core Intel Itanium 2 processor (codename "Montecito").
+The current SGI Altix is based on the dual core Intel Itanium 2 processor (code name "Montecito").
 One core has the following basic
 properties:

 |                                     |                            |